gh-pdpy/gwpy/README.md

-pyDischarge is a collaboration-driven Python package providing tools for studying data from ground-based gravitational-wave detectors.
+pyDischarge is a collaboration-driven Python package providing tools for studying data from ground-based partial discharge detectors.

 pyDischarge provides a user-friendly, intuitive interface to the common time-domain and frequency-domain data produced by the LIGO and Virgo